Metoprolol: Pharmacokinetics

 Metoprolol is mostly absorbed from the intestine with an absorption fraction of 0.95.
 The systemic bioavailability after oral administration is approximately 50%.
 Less than 5% of an orally administered dose of metoprolol is excreted unchanged in urine; most of it is eliminated in metabolized form through feces via bile secretion into the intestines.

 Metoprolol binds mainly to human serum albumin with an unbound fraction of 0.88.

-It has a large volume of distribution at steady state (3.2 L/kg), indicating extensive distribution throughout the body.
+The reported volume of distribution of metoprolol is 4.2 L/kg, indicating extensive distribution throughout the body.
 Metoprolol is classified as a moderately lipophilic beta blocker.
 More lipophilic beta blockers tend to cross the blood–brain barrier more readily, with greater potential for effects in the central nervous system as well as associated neuropsychiatric side effects.
 The brain-to-blood ratio of metoprolol in humans has been found to be 12:1.
 For comparison, the brain-to-blood ratio of the highly lipophilic propranolol was 15:1 to 26:1 and of the hydrophilic atenolol was 0.2:1.